RosettaCommons/documentation/application_documentation/interface-analyzer.md

 The two major modes are for two-chain and multichain interfaces.
 For two-chain interfaces, you need to do nothing - but defining the interface won't hurt.
 For interfaces involving more than two chains, you need to tell the code which chains are in which group.
 Define the interface either through the -fixedchain or -interface options.

 Another variable that might count as a "mode" is tracer vs. PDB output.
-For this standalone executeable, printing results to the screen (and not bothering to output "result" PDBs matching the input) is desired (and defaulted).
+For this standalone executable, printing results to the screen (and not bothering to output "result" PDBs matching the input) is desired (and defaulted).
 When InterfaceAnalyzerMover is used as part of a protocol it is more common to prefer the latter.

 Input Files
 ===========

--   [[Resfile syntax and conventions|resfiles]] resfiles are supported for the separated-packing options
+-   [[Resfiles]] are supported for the separated-packing options

 Options
 =======